Kooboo/Json/README-EN.md

 **Key Format of Dictionary**

 In the Json specification, the key of a key-value pair must be a string type.
-In KoobooJson, there are totally 18 types that support Key, including all primitive types (Boolean, Byte, SByte, Int16, UInt16, Int32, UInt32, Int64, UInt64, IntPtr, UIntPtr, Char, Double, and Single), and String, as well as Datetime, GUID, Enum.
+In KoobooJson, there are 18 types that support Key, including all primitive types (Boolean, Byte, SByte, Int16, UInt16, Int32, UInt32, Int64, UInt64, IntPtr, UIntPtr, Char, Double, and Single), and String, as well as Datetime, GUID, Enum.